SiebertT/EnterpriseLinux2017/report/Server Setup00/report server setup 00.md

 > In order to get the names and syntax of the variables right, check the role documentation carefully

-## Procedure/Documentation

-Describe *in detail* how you completed the assignment, with main focus on the "manual" work.
-It is of course not necessary to copy/paste your code in this document, but you can refer to it with a hyperlink.

-Make sure to write clean Markdown code, so your report looks good and is clearly structured on Github.

 ## Test report Server Setup 00
-Every lab report should contain a test plan.
-To give an idea of what is meant by this, a test plan for this assignment is given here.

 - On the host system, go to the local working directory of the project repository
 - Execute `vagrant status`